mparchment/salsabil-io/src/content/blog/hanbali-aqidah.md

 - *Lum’at al-I’tiqad* by Ibn Qudamah al-Maqdisi

 Read the transcribed commentary of ‘Abdullah al-’Abdullah.

 - *Mukhtasar al-Aqa’id* by Mubarak b.
 Rashid al-Hathlan

+- *Al-Nur Al-Mubin* by Ibn Juzayy al-Kalbi

 # Intermediate Level
 - *Qala’id al-Iqyan* by Ibn Balban al-Ba’li

-It must be accompanied with its outstanding commentary *Minhat al-Rahman* by ‘Abdullah al-’Abdullah. *Qala'id al-Iqyan* and its longer source text, *Nihayat al-Mubtadi'in*, was written using the methodology of the mutakallimin, which requires additional context.
-In his explanation, Sh.
-'Abdullah explains the terminology used by bringing details gathered from longer books across various ‘ulum.
+It must be accompanied with its outstanding commentary *Minhat al-Rahman* by ‘Abdullah al-’Abdullah. *Qala'id al-Iqyan* and its longer source text, *Nihayat al-Mubtadi'in*, was written using the methodology of the mutakallimin.
+In his commentary, Shaykh 'Abdullah brings details gathered from longer works across various ‘ulum, and explains terminology that requires additional context.

 - *Durrat al-Madiyyah* by Muhamamd b.
 Ahmad al-Saffarini

 This is al-Saffarini’s famed poem on aqa’id.
 It must be accompanied with *Mukhtasar Lawami’ al-Anwar* by Hasan al-Shatti, his summary of al-Saffarini’s much longer commentary.
-Supplement this with the commentary of ‘Abdullah al-’Abdullah in *al-Taqrirat al-Hanbaliyyah*.
+Supplement this with ‘Abdullah al-’Abdullah's invaluable footnotes, titled *al-Taqrirat al-Hanbaliyyah*.

 - *Al-Tabsirah* by Abu Ya'la b. al-Farra'

-This text is sometimes mistakenly attributed to Abu Ya'la's student, al-Shirazi.
+This book is sometimes mistakenly attributed to Abu Ya'la's student, al-Shirazi.
 It was written by Abu Ya'la after all of his other credal books, and as such, it represents his final views.

 - *Takfir Ahl al-Shahadatayn* by Hatim b.
 ‘Arif al-’Awni

 - *Mafhum Shirk al-’Ibadah* by Hatim b.
 ‘Arif al-’Awni

 - *Aqawil al-Thiqat* by Mar’i b.
 Yusuf al-Karmi

+- *Al-Ha'iyyah* by Ibn Abi Dawud

+At this stage, this poem should be read with its brief commentary *al-Usul al-Mujarradah* by Ibn al-Banna'.

 - *Hallal al-’Uqad* by Najm al-Din al-Tufi

 This work is structured as a detailed commentary on Hadith Jibril.
 In this book, al-Tufi presents the views of other groups and assesses their evidence from an impartial perspective.

 # Advanced Level
 - *Nihayat al-Mubtadi’in* by Ibn Hamdan al-Harrani